Bilberry: benefits, dosage, contraindications

 full-leafempty-leafempty-leafempty-leaf

-In a laboratory study, aqueous extracts of blueberry leaves and fruits were tested on several types of bacteria, including Staphylococcus aureus and Escherichia coli.
-The study revealed that these extracts possessed antibacterial activity, with a minimum concentration necessary to inhibit bacterial growth varying between 12.7 and 30.7 mg/ml.
+In a laboratory study, aqueous extracts of blueberry leaves and fruits were tested against several types of bacteria, including Staphylococcus aureus and Escherichia coli.
+The study found that these extracts exhibited antibacterial activity, with the minimum concentration required to inhibit bacterial growth ranging between 12.7 and 30.7 mg/ml.
 This suggests that blueberry may have potentially useful antibacterial properties.

 Usages associés